- Reviews 1997 to 2007 –

 known spot and bingo Sarah hooks a sizeable Pollock.
 It was alright catching it

-boat had the odd sheep dropping.
-Apparently they are transported to and from
+the boat had the odd sheep dropping.
+Apparently they are transported to and

-the island in the “currach” 12 or 15 at a time!!
-I had this magnificent vision
+from the island in the “currach” 12 or 15 at a time!!
+I had this magnificent

-of 12 or 15 sheep all sat in the back of the boat with Patrick at the oars.
-He
+vision of 12 or 15 sheep all sat in the back of the boat with Patrick at the

-did explain you have to tie their legs together first!!
-We turn around and head
+oars.
+He did explain you have to tie their legs together first!!
+We turn around

 Wednesday